 Some of my healthy ways of coping include the following:

 - Openly acknowledging my pain and talking about it - trying to ignore it or keep it from surfacing is only unhealthy in the long run.
-I knew that I had to find healthy methods to cope with it, go through the pain bravely, or it would derail other aspects of my life.
+I knew that I had to find healthy methods to cope with it.

 - Writing my eulogy was a major form of therapy for me - I started it the night I found out and revised it multiple times in preparation for her funeral.
 Writing helps me to understand what I feel and think and is a form of release as it helps me to process my pain.
 I did my best to honour her memory and the essence of who she really was through my words - because everyone deserves to know how amazing she was and about the connection we shared.
 I am heartened by the impact and power of the words I spoke at such a grave time on her family, friends and co-workers.